fed135/douze/README.md

 Uncidi will only use pipelining if configured with a `pipelining` factor greater than `1`.

-Undici always assumes that connections are persistent and will immediatly pipeline requests, without checking whether the connection is persistent.
+Douze always assumes that connections are persistent and will immediatly pipeline requests, without checking whether the connection is persistent.
 Hence, automatic fallback to HTTP/1.0 or HTTP/1.1 without pipelining is not supported.

-Undici will immediately pipeline when retrying requests afters a failed connection.
-However, Undici will not retry the first remaining requests in the prior pipeline and instead error the corresponding callback/promise/stream.
+Douze will immediately pipeline when retrying requests afters a failed connection.
+However, Douze will not retry the first remaining requests in the prior pipeline and instead error the corresponding callback/promise/stream.

 Refs: https://tools.ietf.org/html/rfc2616#section-8.1.2.2